docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 Starting in version 2 of the suite, introduced in CC, the suite has a new selector to retrieve the build number.
 SpeedGrade CC supports this suite starting with the July 2013 update.

 In version 3, starting in CC 2014, the suite has a new selector to retrieve the language as a NULL-terminated string identifying the locale used in the host application.
-For example: “en_US”, “ja_JP”, “zh_CN”.
+For example: "en_US", "ja_JP", "zh_CN".

 ---